farling42/obsidian-import-json/README.md

 - "Choose JSON File" will allow to you pick any .json file.

-- "Choose TEMPLATE File" will allow you to choose any .md file, which should be a Handlebars template file.
+- "Choose TEMPLATE File" will allow you to choose any .md file, which should be a Handlebars template file (see https://handlebarsjs.com/guide/).

 - "JSON name field" will allow you to specify the JSON field within each row of the table which should be used as the name of the note.